anjitha-0123/Vax-Ledger/README.md

 # 🧊 Vax Ledger - Vaccine Cold Chain Management System
 A Cold Chain Ledger to ensure the environmental integrity of vaccines using Hyper Ledger Fabric Blockchain platform

+## Problem Statement
+Ensuring the efficacy and safety of vaccines during storage and transportation is a critical challenge in the global healthcare supply chain.Vaccines are highly sensitive to temperature fluctuations. traditional cold chain systems suffer from: Lack of transparency and traceability in shipping records.

 ## 🚀 Features
 ✅ Register vaccine batches (by Manufacturer-Org1)